richardschoen/ibmibashscripts/README.md

 Feel free to submit requests or input in the Issues section as well

+## ibmibashtemplate.sh
+This bash script can serve as a good starter template for your bash scripts.

 ## savlibifs.sh
 Save IBM i Library to IFS based Save File